hackkim/TryHackMe/thm-pre-security/introduction-to-cyber-security/offensive-security-intro.md

   Designs, monitors, and maintains security systems to protect against attacks.

 > Want to learn more?
 Check out the [Cyber Careers Room](https://tryhackme.com/room/cybercareers).

+---

+## ✅ Summary

+In this lab, you:

+- Learned what offensive security is
+- Used Gobuster to discover hidden pages
+- Found and accessed an insecure bank transfer page
+- Explored how ethical hackers think
+- Discovered career paths in cybersecurity

+🎯 Keep practicing, stay curious, and hack ethically!